Cayos Cochinos

 Don’t Miss:

-– Taking a boat tour to explore the different cays and witness the breathtaking beauty of the surrounding archipelago.
+• Taking a boat tour to explore the various cays and enjoy the scenic beauty of the archipelago.

-– Visiting the Cayos Cochinos Marine Biological Reserve, a protected area that aims to preserve the delicate ecosystem of the islands.
+• Visiting the Cayos Cochinos Marine Biological Reserve, which protects the islands’ delicate ecosystem.

 Insider Tip: